Battling a mouse infestation is a challenge!

 Mice droppings can carry some very nasty diseases, such as Hantavirus.

-Cleaning up after the mouse is vital if you want you and your family to stay healthy!
+Cleaning up after mice is vital if you want you and your family to stay healthy!

 6. Stay Vigilant

-Now that you have seen mouse droppings, you need to remain vigilant.
+Now that you have seen droppings, you need to remain vigilant.

 - Listen for noises

 - Check your attic for signs of mice